MycroftAI/documentation/docs/skill-development/voice-user-interface-design-guidelines/voice-assistant-personas.md

 Is your skill more unique and could benefit from its own personality?

-* A Branded Experience for example “Hello, I’m Mr. Peanutbutter and welcome to Hollywoo Stars and Celebrities: What Do They Know?
+* A Branded Experience for example “Hello, I’m Mr. Peanutbutter and welcome to Hollywood Stars and Celebrities: What Do They Know?
 Do They Know Things??
 Let's Find Out!!”
 * Trivia game or other game skill
 * Joke Skill
 * Storytelling Skill